HackYourFuture/Git/Lecture-2.md

 ```

   Think of your remote-tracking branches as your local cache for what the remote machines contain.
 You can update your remote-tracking branches using git fetch, which git pull uses behind the scenes.
-  Even though all the data for a remote-tracking branch is stored locally on your machine (like a cache), it's still never called a local branch.
-(At least, I wouldn't call it that!)
+  Even though all the data for a remote-tracking branch is stored locally on your machine (like a cache), it should never be called a local branch.
 It's just called a remote-tracking branch.

-##  Type of Branches (2) Branches on a remote machine:
+## Branches on a remote machine:
     To view all the remote branches (that is, the branches on the remote machine), run
 ```
     $ git remote show origin